kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 Done correctly, we expect you to complete anywhere from 200 to 800 pages of writing at the end of the six week period.

+## Learn Basic Research

+For words and phrases that you need help with, a quick search on Google is incredibly useful.

+Research is a small but incredibly useful call center skill.

 ## Call For Help

 If you have any questions or you’re experiencing any difficulty, please send me a message and we will assist you.